phoenixvc/PhoenixVC-Website/README.md

 ```
 *Note: The tree command is included so that you or automated systems (like AI tools) can quickly review the full file structure of the repository.*

+## Deployment

+For detailed instructions on how to deploy the project—both locally using our deployment script and via our CI/CD pipeline through GitHub Actions—please refer to our [DEPLOYMENT.md](DEPLOYMENT.md) guide.

 ## License

 This project is proprietary and confidential.
 See the [LICENSE](LICENSE) file for details.
 All rights reserved.